-(201) State and local retail sales tax sourcing rules for most retail sales. ((This subsection)) Part 2 of this rule describes Washington's retail sales tax general sourcing rules((.
-Subsection (2)(a) of this section lists the general sourcing rules applicable to the sale of tangible personal property, retail services, and extended warranties.
-Subsection (2)(b) of this section provides special sourcing rules related to certain "florist sales" and the sale of watercraft; mobile, modular, and manufactured homes; and motor vehicles, trailers, semi-trailers, and aircraft that do not qualify as transportation equipment.
-Subsection (2)(c) of this section addresses the sourcing rules applicable to leases of tangible personal property.

-(a) Sales of tangible personal property, retail services, and extended warranties.
+- retail sales. ((This subsection)) Part 2 of this rule describes Washington's retail sales tax general sourcing rules ((.
+Subsection (2) (a) of this section lists the general sourcing rules applicable to the sale of tangible personal property, retail services, and extended warranties.
+Subsection (2) (b) of this section provides special sourcing rules related to certain "florist sales" and the sale of watercraft; mobile, modular, and manufactured homes; and motor vehicles, trailers, semi-trailers, and aircraft that do not qualify as transportation equipment.
+Subsection (2) (c) of this section addresses the sourcing rules applicable to leases of tangible personal property. - (a) Sales of tangible personal property, retail services, and extended warranties.
 This subsection describes the sourcing rules applicable to the sale of tangible personal property, retail services, and extended warranties.

-These)) for sales of TPP, extended warranties, other retail services, and sales, leases, or rentals of transportation equipment.
+These)) for sales of tangible personal property, extended warranties, other retail services, and transportation equipment.
 The sourcing provisions for Washington's retail sales tax in this Part 2 also apply to retailing B&O tax for retail sales.
 Part 3 of this rule details exceptions to the general sourcing guidance in this Part 2.